dinnu93/LocMark/STATUS.md

 * **Time estimate** (*Total* : 5 days)
   * Learning basic django and porting the current app to django (2 days).
   * Making the map marker API to work (1 day).

-  * Autocomplete for the location search and link it to move the map marker API (2 days).
+## 11/10/16

+* Learned enough django to port the current app.
+* Ported the current app to django(code is in this repo).